hellenike/textbook/docs/topics/pronouns/index.md

 #### Enclitics

-Enclitics do not have a persistent accent of their own but they do affect the accent of the word that precedes them when used in a sentence.
-Enclitics are generally listed without an accent in paradigms or glossaries or lexica.
+There are two classes of words in ancient Greek that do not carry accents.

-You have already encountered some examples of the class of words called **proclitics** (such as the forms of the article ὁ, ἡ, οἱ, αἱ and the negating word οὐ) and will meet more in the section in this module on prepositions.
+You have already encountered some examples of the class of words called **proclitics** (such as the forms of the article ὁ, ἡ, οἱ, αἱ and the negating word οὐ) and will meet more in the section in this module on prepositions and in future modules.
 Proclitics do not carry an accent of their own, and do not affect the accent of other words in a sentence.
+Proclitics may be used as the first word in a sentence.

+**Enclictics** do interact with the accent of the word that precedes them in a sentence: their name significes their "leaning on" .
+Enclitics are generally listed without an accent in paradigms  and glossaries or lexica.

 **Enclitic accent rules**
+Enclitic words are frequently one syllable but may be two syllables.

 ### Demonstrative adjectives and pronouns